 Check out our blog post for full details: https://pcpartpicker.com/blog/125/msi-pick-your-dream-holiday-pc

 Come join us today at 2PM Central for another live stream.
-We'll be doing an SLI GTX 1080 build in the new Corsair Crystal 570X RGB and giving our thoughts about the case along the way as we build in it for the first time. https://www.twitch.tv/pcpartpicker
+We'll be doing a build in the new Corsair Crystal 460X RGB and giving our thoughts about the case along the way.

 Check out our latest NZXT RGB VR build guide and enter for your chance to win all of the parts from video worth over 1500 dollars!